 The Government of Mongolia, working with partners like the Asian Development Bank (ADB), has been helping families like these to deal with the many challenges they face.

 ADB’s Trade Finance Program works with the government to support local banks in extending to new enterprises.
-Dorju and Dulma have started their own business – processing fine cashmere wool – thanks to this program.
+Dorjoo and Dulmaa have started their own business – processing fine cashmere wool – thanks to this program.

 A government road, part of ADB’s $170 million Western Regional Roads Program, allows the family to safely get to the capital in a much shorter time to sell their products for a much higher price.
 The family hopes they’ll soon be able to export their wool to new markets in neighboring countries once customs operations improve.

-ADB, in conjunction with the government, is helping Dulma get the medical attention she needs locally by improving the quality of care in provincial hospitals, which saves her time and money.
+ADB, in conjunction with the government, is helping Dulmaa get the medical attention she needs locally by improving the quality of care in provincial hospitals, which saves her time and money.